Gaussian superpositions for bosonic encodings

-Figure~\ref{fig:delta_nG} shows $\delta_{\rm nG}(\rho)$ for phase-randomized cat and squeezed-cat families at fixed $p=0.1$, demonstrating stable evaluation deep into the weakly non-Gaussian regime (small squeezing) and at large phase-space separation (large $\alpha$), where truncation-based approaches typically become unreliable.
+Figure~\ref{fig:delta_nG} shows $\delta_{\rm nG}(\rho_p)$ for phase-randomized uneven cat superpositions at fixed $p=0.1$.
+This family probes a numerically delicate regime: Changing $\kappa$ interpolates between a single coherent state and an even cat state, while increasing $\alpha$ separates the branches in phase space.
+The curves are obtained exactly, whereas truncation methods may overestimate non-Gaussianity.

+\paragraph{Negativity from the overlaps.} We now consider two bosonic subsystems \(A\) and \(B\), each of which may contain several modes.
+Let \(\ket{g_1^A},\ket{g_2^A}\) be two pure Gaussian states on \(A\), and \(\ket{g_1^B},\ket{g_2^B}\) two pure Gaussian states on \(B\).
+We define the product branches

-\paragraph{Example: bosonic encoded Bell state.} As a second diagnostic, we consider bipartite entanglement generated by a two-branch superposition across two bosonic subsystems, i.e.\ a Bell-like state encoded in a bosonic Gaussian superposition.
-This structure arises whenever a bosonic system becomes correlated with a discrete degree of freedom (ancilla qubit, detector outcome, measurement record), or when nonlinear dynamics produces well-separated semiclassical configurations whose interference is only partially preserved.
-Examples include relativistic quantum-field scenarios such as entanglement harvesting with Unruh--DeWitt detectors \cite{Reznik2005,fuentes2005alice,PozasKerstjens2015,foo2021thermality,MartinMartinez2016HarvestingReview,BarbadoCastroRuizApadulaBrukner2020}, and nonlinear oscillator or photonic-network settings where Kerr/parametric interactions generate cat-like branches and multimode superpositions (including coherent Ising machines) \cite{Inagaki2016,McMahon2016,Puri2019KerrCatReview}.
+Such two-branch structures arise whenever a bosonic system becomes correlated with a discrete degree of freedom, such as an ancilla qubit, detector outcome, or measurement record, and also when nonlinear dynamics produces well-separated semiclassical configurations whose interference is only partially preserved.
+Examples include relativistic detector-field scenarios such as entanglement harvesting with Unruh--DeWitt detectors \cite{Reznik2005,fuentes2005alice,PozasKerstjens2015,foo2021thermality,BarbadoCastroRuizApadulaBrukner2020}, and nonlinear oscillator or photonic-network settings where Kerr or parametric interactions generate cat-like branches and multimode superpositions \cite{Inagaki2016,McMahon2016,grimm2020stabilization}.